Open-Speech-EkStep/open-speech-ekstep.github.io/docs/crowdsource_platform.md

     * Windows user can follow installation steps on [https://nodejs.org/en/#home-downloadhead](https://nodejs.org/en/#home-downloadhead)

-2. Install Python Version = 3.6
+2. Install or connect to a postgres database

 3. Get credentials from google developer console for google cloud storage access/ or aws cli for amazon s3 storage access.